George Benson: 1970s and 1980s

+In 1970, Benson released The Other Side of Abbey Road, featuring renditions of songs from the Beatles' 1969 album Abbey Road.

+Benson then signed with Creed Taylor's jazz label CTI Records, where he recorded several albums, with jazz heavyweights guesting, to some success, mainly in the jazz field.
+In addition to his own albums and performances, during this time Benson was a core member of the CTI All-Stars collective both touring and recording.
+As well as the collective's live albums, he also played and recorded on a number of the collective's members' individual albums, including Freddie Hubbard and Stanley Turrentine, notably on the latter's acclaimed album Sugar (1970).
+Benson played on Hubbard's 1971 album First Light, which won a Grammy Award for Best Jazz Performance by a Group at the 15th Annual Grammy Awards, as well as five other Hubbard studio albums.

+Benson released a version of "White Rabbit" on the album of the same name in 1972, originally written and recorded by San Francisco rock group Great Society, and made famous by Jefferson Airplane.
+His 1974 release, Bad Benson, climbed to the top spot in the Billboard jazz chart, while the 1976 follow-ups, Good King Bad (No. 51 Pop album) and Benson & Farrell (with Joe Farrell), both reached the jazz top-three sellers.

 By the mid-to-late 1970s, as he recorded for Warner Bros.
 Records, a whole new audience began to discover Benson.
-On 1976's Breezin', Benson sang a lead vocal on the track "This Masquerade" (notable also for the lush, romantic piano intro and solo by Jorge Dalto), which became a huge pop hit and won a Grammy Award for Record of the Year.
-(He had sung vocals infrequently on albums earlier in his career, notably his rendition of "Here Comes the Sun" on The Other Side of Abbey Road album.)
-The rest of the album is instrumental, including his rendition of the 1975 Jose Feliciano composition "Affirmation".
+On 1976's Breezin', Benson sang a lead vocal on the track "This Masquerade", a song written by Leon Russell.
+Benson's version (notable also for the lush, romantic piano intro and solo by Jorge Dalto), became a huge pop hit and won a Grammy Award for Record of the Year.
+(He had sung vocals infrequently on albums earlier in his career, notably his rendition of "Here Comes the Sun" on The Other Side of Abbey Road.)
+The rest of the album is instrumental, including his rendition of the 1975 José Feliciano composition "Affirmation".

-In 1976, Benson toured with soul singer Minnie Riperton, who had been diagnosed with terminal breast cancer earlier that year and, in addition, appeared as a guitarist and backup vocalist on Stevie Wonder's song "Another Star" from Wonder's album Songs in the Key of Life.
+In 1976, Benson embarked on a tour called George & Minnie Live! with soul singer Minnie Riperton; she had recently been diagnosed with terminal breast cancer and would die in 1979.
+In addition, Benson appeared as a guitarist and backup vocalist on Stevie Wonder's song "Another Star" from Wonder's album Songs in the Key of Life (1976).

-During the same year, 1976, the top selling album Breezin' was released on the Warner Brothers label featuring the Bobby Womack penned title track and the Leon Russell penned "This Masquerade" which is now a jazz standard.
-Both tracks won Grammy Awards that year, and the album put Benson into the musical limelight both in the US and in Europe.
-Ironically, up until this time Benson had been discouraged from using his singing skills, mainly because the company decision-makers felt he was not competent enough vocally, and he should stick to playing the guitar.

-He also recorded the original version of "The Greatest Love of All" for the 1977 Muhammad Ali bio-pic, The Greatest, which was later covered by Whitney Houston as "Greatest Love of All."
+He also recorded the original version of "The Greatest Love of All" for the 1977 Muhammad Ali biopic, The Greatest, which was later covered by Whitney Houston as "Greatest Love of All."
 During this time Benson recorded with the German conductor Claus Ogerman.
 The live take of "On Broadway," recorded a few months later from the 1978 release Weekend in L.A., also won a Grammy.
-He has worked with Freddie Hubbard on a number of his albums throughout the 1960s, 1970s and 1980s.